K-Dramas To Watch In April 2017 — What Korean Dramas Should You Check Out This Month?

 Nevertheless, Man to Man will take the place of Strong Woman Do Bong Soon and air on Fridays and Saturdays at 11 p.m.
 KST on JTBC.
 We have no news if it will be available on any of the well-known, and legal, VOD streaming sites for Korean content.

 Nameless Woman (April 24) — At this point, we know very little about the upcoming K-drama Nameless Woman as the information provided by the network it will air on, KBS, has released little information at the time.
-This does make sense given the fact its predecessor First Love Again has yet to finish.
+This does make sense given the fact that its predecessor First Love Again has yet to finish.

 What we do know is that the main cast will feature Bae Jong Ok, Oh Ji Eun, Suh Ji Suk, and Park Yoon Jae.
 We also know the plot revolves around two mothers whose motherly love is stronger than any ordinary woman, as provided by Hancinema.
 Besides what is provided above, we know nothing else at this time.